FelixStridsberg/fajt/tests/README.md

 # Integration tests

-These are reusable test cases that can be use for testing any part of the parsing and code generation process.
+The [./cases/](./cases/) folder contains markdown files with source and asserted output.
+These are used for integration tests of parsing and code generation.

-All tests that go here must...
-- Be parseable
-- Be properly formatted (so codegen can compare input with output)

-Failing tests and tests that can not be properly formatted should go in the proper workspace instead.
+See [verify_snapshots.rs](./verify_snapshots.rs) for documentation on file format.